 River got verbal reinforcements for eating and being near his bowl.
 If I had a moment to walk away from the others over to him, I would also give him a treat.
 The treat reinforcements for these sessions were always delivered in the bowls themselves.

-The Karen Pryor Academy Dog Trainer Course is the key to understanding how to shape behaviors.
+The Karen Pryor Academy Foundations Dog Trainer Course is the key to understanding how to shape behaviors.
 The training manual I wrote allows the student to understand how to apply the training techniques learned in the course for use with LGDs.
 The vast blogs library on my website shows actual people, and not just me, using these skills.
-Remember, Katie had never trained any dogs these behaviors before and she did it in 10 days, 10 careful, consistent days.
+Remember, Katie had never trained any dogs in these behaviors before, and she did it in ten days, ten careful, consistent days.

-Cedar is apparently done eating, but sitting so politely and patiently at her bowl, waiting for mealtime to end.
-She has food left in her bowl but she's full.
-Aspen has no food left in his bowl and he is attentively waiting for me to walk to him and give him a reinforcement in his bowl.
-His feet are fully on the other side of his bowl, and he is not making any moves to come towards Cedar's bowl.
+Cedar is apparently done eating but sitting so politely and patiently at her bowl, waiting for mealtime to end.
+She has food left in her bowl, but she's full.
+Aspen has no food left in his bowl, and he is attentively waiting for me to walk to him and give him a reinforcement in his bowl.
+His feet are fully on the other side of his bowl, and he is not making any moves to come toward Cedar's bowl.
 River is not pictured.
 He is behind me, still crunching away and taking his time about it, relaxed.
 Each of their demeanor is different.

 River is relaxed.
 Even when Cedar slips by me and approaches River, he doesn't get stressed or aggressive (which I have seen him do).
 Instead, he looks at me because he knows I will help him and that he does not need to defend his food.

 Cedar is more settled and eats more now.
 Before, mealtimes were more of a game, and she did not focus on eating.
 She used to take a lot longer to settle and start eating her meal.
 She still takes longer than the other two, but I think that will continue to improve.